 I joined St. Luke’s in November 2016 and love being a part of this unique community.
-I enjoy the worship, the music, and the fellowship.
-I miss our pre-pandemic church-life, but it has been great to continue to worship together online and in our hybrid environment.
+The rich worship, music, and fellowship feed my soul.
+I continue to miss our pre-pandemic church life, but it has been great to continue to worship together in our hybrid environment.

-In my work life I’m a Rehabilitation Counselor by training the majority of my career I worked providing vocational counseling to individuals with disabilities.
-In recent years I transitioned to the Human Resources.
+A Rehabilitation Counselor by training, for the majority of my career I worked providing vocational counseling to individuals with disabilities.
+In recent years I transitioned into Human Resources and currently handle leaves of absence and medical accommodations for a mid-size bank.
 My husband Matthew and I are empty nesters who live in Maplewood.
-We have three twenty something daughters (Kayla, Eilis, and Jadyn), three cats (Lotus, Binx, and Gus) and three dogs (Sally, Billie, and Dylan).
+We have three twenty-something daughters (Kayla, Eilis, and Jadyn), two cats (Binx and Gus) and three dogs (Sally, Billie, and Dylan).